-In the government-wide statements, net position is displayed in three components:
+In the government-wide statements, equity is classified as net position and displayed in three components:

 - a.
-Net investment in capital assets Consists of net capital assets reduced by the outstanding balances of any debt obligations and deferred inflows of resources attributable to the acquisition, construction, or improvement of those assets and increased by balances of deferred outflows of resources related to those assets. - b.
-Restricted net position Consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
-Constraints may be placed on the use, either by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - c.
-Unrestricted net position Net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in either of the other two categories of net position.
+Net investment in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net position Consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
+Constraints may be placed on the use, either by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments, or (2) law through constitutional provisions or enabling legislation. - c Unrestricted net position Net amount of the assets, deferred outflows of resources, habilities, and deferred inflows of resources that are not included in either of the other two categories of net position.